 Research Unit at the Alfred Hospital and an Infectious Diseases Physician at the Alfred and Monash Medical Centre in Melbourne Australia.
 He is a clinical researcher with research interests in HIV cure, HIV treatment and the cascade of HIV care.
 He also leads research in COVID-19 focussing on the best vaccination strategies and the immune responses to COVID-19 vaccination and infection in diverse populations including people with HIV.
-He has 20 years of clinical experience in HIV and Infectious Diseases and is a current member of the board's Finance, Risk Management and Audit Sub-Committee and the ASHM HIV National Board Advisory Group.
+He has 20 years of clinical experience in HIV and Infectious Diseases and is a current member of the board's Finance, Risk Management and Audit

+Sub-Committee and the ASHM HIV National Board Advisory Group.

-Name: Dr. Sam Elliott Title: Board Member
+Dr. Sam Elliott Name: Title: Board Member

-Qualifications: MBBS; Master of Public Health and Tropical Medicine; FRACGP working in HIV, Viral Hepatitis & sexual health medicine.
+MBBS; Master of Public Health and Tropical Medicine; FRACGP Qualifications:

+Experience and expertise: Sam has been a specialist General Practitioner for 32 years, with 25 years working in HIV, Viral Hepatitis & sexual health medicine.
 He is a committed educator and actively participates in primary care research.